ukparliament/ontologies/procedure/currentness/routes-for-current-ness.md

 Laid before the House of Lords ALLOWS Proposed negative statutory instrument withdrawn from the House of Lords

-Proposed negative statutory instrument withdrawn from the House of Lords CAUSES Procedure concluded in the House of Commons and House of Lords
+Proposed negative statutory instrument withdrawn from the House of Lords ALLOWS Procedure concluded in the House of Commons and House of Lords

 Proposed negative statutory instrument withdrawn from the House of Lords PRECLUDES Considered by the Secondary Legislation Scrutiny Committee (SLSC)